MCPI-Revival/mcpi-repo/README.md

   │─ entities.dat
   │─ level.dat(Name must be the same as world folder when opened with [MCPIedit](https://github.com/MCPI-Revival/MCPIedit))

-Alongside your MCPIW file feel free to submit a LICENSE file for your world.
+Alongside your MCPIW file feel free to submit a LICENSE file for your world and a screenshot so people know what your world looks like!

 ## Servers
 Servers are stored in a JSON format, with a IP address and a port number.